Before baby comes along, you can spend some of your time taking amazing photos of your bump!

 Maternity photography is all about experimenting with a variety of angles.
 As your bump grows, you might feel as though certain poses are hard to accomplish – so it’s important that you do a pose that you are comfortable with.

 You should start by taking a few photos to see what poses make you feel confident in your own skin and show off your baby bump.
-Are you going to use your phone to take photos yourself?
+Are you going to use your phone to take maternity photos yourself?
 Then a slight angle might be the way to go.
 Or maybe your partner is capturing these weekly updates?
-In that case perhaps a straight on or side on pose is more suitable.
+In that case perhaps a straight on or side on pose is more suitable for your pictures.

 For even more ideas on maternity photography poses, click here.